 You just need a few simple ingredients for this recipe!
 For the full recipe with all of the measurements, scroll to the bottom of the post for the recipe card.

-- Slice a medium sized onion and pack it into a mason jar.
-(Be sure to use a glass jar as metal will react with the vinegar and affect the taste of the final product.)
+- Prepare the onions.
+Slice a medium sized onion and pack it into a mason jar.
+A glass jar works best as metal can react with the vinegar and affect the taste of the final product.
 Add in the sliced garlic.

-- Whisk together the warm water, vinegar, salt, and sugar until the salt and sugar fully dissolve.
+- Make the brine.
+Whisk together the warm water, vinegar, salt, and sugar until the salt and sugar fully dissolve.

-- Pour the liquid over the red onions.
+- Put it all together.
+Pour the liquid over the red onions.
 Cover and let sit for at least a half hour.

 There are so many different things you could throw in with your quick pickled red onions to add different flavors.
 I added some fresh sliced garlic and loved the flavor.
 Here are some other ideas:

 - Red Pepper Flakes

 Storing Pickled Red Onions

 These should be stored in the refrigerator.
 They are best used within one month.
 While pickled red onions can be canned, I don’t have enough canning experience to guide you in that.
 You can find great advice on pickling here.